kobotoolbox/docs/source/pulling_data_into_powerbi.md

 ### Failing to refresh data

-If you are getting an error when refreshing data, there could be a number of
+If you are getting an error when your refreshing data, there could be a number of reasons:
-reasons:

 - Your authentication details might have changed.
 You will need to follow the instructions above to change your **Data Source Settings**.